 About Open Orange

-Open Orange is based on the Contributing Structure platform, a Drupal-based website created by Gary Kueber and several Drupal developers.
-Its first iteration was Open Durham, a crowdsourced (think Wikipedia) inventory of buildings, people, and places in Durham, NC, which Gary donated to Preservation Durham in May 2016.
+Open Orange is based on the Contributing Structure platform, a Drupal-based website created by Sevy Kueber and several Drupal developers.
+Its first iteration was Open Durham, a crowdsourced (think Wikipedia) inventory of buildings, people, and places in Durham, NC, which Sevy donated to Preservation Durham in May 2016.

 Open Orange aims to be a county-wide inventory for Orange County, North Carolina.
 It's easy to create a login and begin adding information and stories to the site - see the support page.
 The best information and most compelling stories about our history and our built environment comes from people like you.